Reflection positivity and invertible topological phases: Invertible topological field theories and stable homotopy theory

-The theorem proved in~\cite{GMTW} is for topological categories; here we need a variation for $\infn$-categories.
-It is stated in~\cite[\S2.5]{L} as a corollary of the cobordism hypothesis.\footnote{A forthcoming paper by Schommer-Pries contains a complete proof independent of the cobordism hypothesis.} See~\S\ref{subsec:6.1} for a review of Madsen-Tillmann spectra.
+One version of this theorem is proved in~\cite{BM}, though it is only for unoriented manifolds and is carried out for ``$n$-uple categories'' rather than $(\infty ,n)$-categories.
+Proofs of Theorem~\ref{thm:54} in the context of $(\infty ,n)$-categories have appeared in preprint form.
+The theorem is stated in~\cite[\S2.5]{L} as a corollary of the cobordism hypothesis.
+A preprint of Ayala-Francis~\cite{AF} proves the cobordism hypothesis and Theorem~\ref{thm:54} for framed manifolds.
+A preprint by Schommer-Pries~\cite{S-P} contains a complete proof of Theorem~\ref{thm:54} independent of the cobordism hypothesis.
+Nonetheless, because there is currently no published proof, in this paper we only use Theorem~\ref{thm:54} as motivation and formally define an invertible field theory as a map of spectra (Ansatz~\ref{thm:145} below).